vishvAsa/kalpAntaram/smRtiH/manuH/sarva-prastutiH/02/02_dharmasrotaH.md

 Some people raise the following objection against this:—

-&gt; “It has been asserted that the Veda consists of injunctions, &gt; descriptions, mantras and names, and *Dharma* is of the nature of what &gt; should be done.
-Now it is only right that the Injunctive passages &gt; should be the means of knowing *Dharm* *a*; as it is from these that &gt; we learn that sacrifice and other acts should he done,—*e.g*., ‘the &gt; *Agnihotra* should be offered,’ ‘an offering of curds should be made,’ &gt; ‘offerings should he made in the morning and in the evening, to Agni &gt; and Prajāpati,’ ‘one desirous of attaining Heaven should pour &gt; libations into the fire.’
-The whole set of these passages points to &gt; the particular action of ‘*Agnihotra*’ as one that should he done;
+> “It has been asserted that the Veda consists of injunctions,
+> descriptions, mantras and names, and *Dharma* is of the nature of what
+> should be done.
+Now it is only right that the Injunctive passages
+> should be the means of knowing *Dharm* *a*; as it is from these that
+> we learn that sacrifice and other acts should he done,—*e.g*., ‘the
+> *Agnihotra* should be offered,’ ‘an offering of curds should be made,’
+> ‘offerings should he made in the morning and in the evening, to Agni
+> and Prajāpati,’ ‘one desirous of attaining Heaven should pour
+> libations into the fire.’
+The whole set of these passages points to
+> the particular action of ‘*Agnihotra*’ as one that should he done;
-&gt; ‘curds’ are the substance to be offered at the same sacrifice, Agni &gt; and Prajāpati are the deities to whom the offerings are to be &gt; made,—and the ‘desire for heaven’ is the qualifying condition for the &gt; performer.
+> ‘curds’ are the substance to be offered at the same sacrifice, Agni
+> and Prajāpati are the deities to whom the offerings are to be
-&gt;
-&gt; “But in the Veda there are many such passages as—(*a*) ‘Agni is all &gt; the deities, Agni is the divine power of oblations, he invites the &gt; Gods and makes offerings to them,’ &c., and again (*b*) ‘Prajāpati cut &gt; out his own fat’ and so forth; and certainly such passages do not lay &gt; down anything to be done; all that they do is either to relate some &gt; past event or to describe some entirely irrelevant thing.
-If his own &gt; fat was cut out by Prajāpati, let him cut it; what is that to us?
-&gt; Similarly the fact of Agni being all deities does not help in the &gt; offerings to Agni; that Agni is the deity to whom the offering should &gt; be made having been declared by the word ‘Agni’ itself; if Agni is &gt; some other deity, then the mere fact of his being another deity would &gt; rule him out as a recipient of that offering.
-As for *inviting*, that &gt; also is laid down by another passage ‘we invite Agni, O Agni!’
+> made,—and the ‘desire for heaven’ is the qualifying condition for the
+> performer.
+>
+> “But in the Veda there are many such passages as—(*a*) ‘Agni is all
+> the deities, Agni is the divine power of oblations, he invites the
+> Gods and makes offerings to them,’ &c., and again (*b*) ‘Prajāpati cut
+> out his own fat’ and so forth; and certainly such passages do not lay
+> down anything to be done; all that they do is either to relate some
+> past event or to describe some entirely irrelevant thing.
+If his own
+> fat was cut out by Prajāpati, let him cut it; what is that to us?
+> Similarly the fact of Agni being all deities does not help in the
+> offerings to Agni; that Agni is the deity to whom the offering should
+> be made having been declared by the word ‘Agni’ itself; if Agni is
+> some other deity, then the mere fact of his being another deity would
+> rule him out as a recipient of that offering.
+As for *inviting*, that
+> also is laid down by another passage ‘we invite Agni, O Agni!’
 Ac.
+And
-And &gt; lastly, as for the mention of Agni inviting and making offerings to &gt; the Gods, this is absolutely meaningless.
+> lastly, as for the mention of Agni inviting and making offerings to
-&gt;
-&gt; “As regards *mantras* again, there are some,—*e.g*., (*a*) ‘There was &gt; neither death nor immortality, &.,’ (Ṛgveda, 10.129.2), (*b*) ‘Sudeva &gt; might fall to-day never to return, &c.,’ (Ṛgveda, 10.95.14) and so &gt; forth—which either describe some past event or contain a wailing; and &gt; what *Dharma* could such mantras expound?
-At that time there was &gt; neither death, nor immortality, nor life—certainly no living being &gt; having been born before creation, there, was no life or death of any &gt; one; during the universal dissolution also, there may come about the &gt; death of all things, or it may not come about,—it does not teach us &gt; anything as to anything *to be done*.
-Similarly, Sudeva, a certain &gt; highly meritorious godlike man, might to-day fall, *i.e*.,—might throw &gt; himself into a pit—never to return—*i.e*., after which fall he cannot &gt; come back to life;—this is how Purūravas, separated from Urvaśī, &gt; bewailed.
-&gt;
-&gt; Similarly as regards Names,—*e.g*, as ‘one should sacrifice with the &gt; Udbhid,’ ‘one should sacrifice with the Balabhid,’ &c., &c.,—they do &gt; not enjoin any act or substance; the enjoining of the action being &gt; done by the verb (‘should sacrifice’), and the word ‘*Balabhid*’ and &gt; ‘*Udbhid*, &c., not being expressive of any substance; specially as &gt; the substance for the sacrifice iu question in the form of *Soma*—is &gt; got at from its archetype by virtue of the direct injunction. \[that &gt; ‘the ectypal sacrifices are to be performed in the manner of their &gt; archetypes,’ and the archetype of the *Udbhid* sacrifice is the &gt; Jyotiṣṭoma at which *soma-juice* is the substance offered\]; and hence &gt; there is no necessity for twisting the words ‘udbhid,’ &c., to yield &gt; the name of some sacrificial material \[such as *tree* or *spade*, &gt; which may be indicated by the etymology of the word ‘*udbhid*,’ which &gt; means ‘that which shoots out’ or ‘that with which digging is done’\].
+> the Gods, this is absolutely meaningless.
+>
+> “As regards *mantras* again, there are some,—*e.g*., (*a*) ‘There was
+> neither death nor immortality, &.,’ (Ṛgveda, 10.129.2), (*b*) ‘Sudeva
+> might fall to-day never to return, &c.,’ (Ṛgveda, 10.95.14) and so
+> forth—which either describe some past event or contain a wailing; and
+> what *Dharma* could such mantras expound?
+At that time there was
+> neither death, nor immortality, nor life—certainly no living being
+> having been born before creation, there, was no life or death of any
+> one; during the universal dissolution also, there may come about the
+> death of all things, or it may not come about,—it does not teach us
+> anything as to anything *to be done*.
+Similarly, Sudeva, a certain
+> highly meritorious godlike man, might to-day fall, *i.e*.,—might throw
+> himself into a pit—never to return—*i.e*., after which fall he cannot
+> come back to life;—this is how Purūravas, separated from Urvaśī,
+> bewailed.
+>
+> Similarly as regards Names,—*e.g*, as ‘one should sacrifice with the
+> Udbhid,’ ‘one should sacrifice with the Balabhid,’ &c., &c.,—they do
+> not enjoin any act or substance; the enjoining of the action being
+> done by the verb (‘should sacrifice’), and the word ‘*Balabhid*’ and
+> ‘*Udbhid*, &c., not being expressive of any substance; specially as
+> the substance for the sacrifice iu question in the form of *Soma*—is
+> got at from its archetype by virtue of the direct injunction. \[that
+> ‘the ectypal sacrifices are to be performed in the manner of their
+> archetypes,’ and the archetype of the *Udbhid* sacrifice is the
+> Jyotiṣṭoma at which *soma-juice* is the substance offered\]; and hence
+> there is no necessity for twisting the words ‘udbhid,’ &c., to yield
+> the name of some sacrificial material \[such as *tree* or *spade*,
+> which may be indicated by the etymology of the word ‘*udbhid*,’ which
+> means ‘that which shoots out’ or ‘that with which digging is done’\].
-&gt; Thus it is clear that no *dharma* is indicated by the names.
-How then &gt; can it be said that ‘the *entire* Veda is the root of dharma?’”
+> Thus it is clear that no *dharma* is indicated by the names.
+How then
+> can it be said that ‘the *entire* Veda is the root of dharma?’”

 Our answer to the above is as follows:—It is just in view of these doubts that the Author has added the epithet ‘*entire*’; by which it is